paramrathour/blog/_posts/2023-12-17-latex-tips.md

 - Custom Builders and many more

 For this, you need to follow the steps mentioned in this blog, [Set up Sublime Text as Your Ultimate LaTeX Editor](https://jdhao.github.io/2018/03/10/sublime-text-latextools-setup/).
-I have summarized important points below.
+I have summarized the important points below.

 ### Installation
 - LaTeX - either [TeX Live](https://www.tug.org/texlive/acquire.html) or [MikTeX](https://miktex.org/) works